nadithdharmasena/ConnectFS/README.md

 on the project.

 Unfortunately, these files are scattered all over your computer.
-Since CS, math, and finance are typically unrelated, the files are probably stored in totally different places, making your search for them quite difficult and time-consuming.
+Since CS, math, and finance are typically unrelated, the files are probably stored in completely different places, making your search for them quite difficult and time-consuming.
 This problem is a common one when considering the fact that many projects lie at the intersection of usually disconnected topics.